 One must consider all factors before making a choice when it comes to a dental bridge vs implant.
 Traditionally, placing a dental bridge requires preparation such as grinding down adjacent teeth.
-Grinding down the adjacent teeth allows them to be used as anchors.
-A dental implant, however, only involves the one tooth and is very similar to having a crown placed.
+Grinding down adjacent teeth allows them to be used as anchors.
+A dental implant, however, only involves one tooth.
+An implant is very similar to the placement of a crown.

 Can a dental bridge be replaced?